Change is in the air, and disrupting airline loyalty programs is coming from an unlikely source.

 The ability for airline loyalty programs to sell THE DREAM, and in the process make their points currency irresistibly desirable – is nothing short of magic.

 In fact, for the better part of 20 years, airline loyalty programs have collectively enjoyed a near ‘industry monopoly’ on loyalty program success.
+There has never been a hint at any outsider disrupting airline loyalty businesses.

 Think about it – it’s a highly attractive currency, there are the glamour and romance of business and first class cabins in the sky — rewards that no other loyalty program can match.
 Airline loyalty programs sell the dream perfectly.